Giant’s Causeway, Northern Ireland

 “Gosh, if that’s the size of Finn’s baby, imagine how big Finn must be,” he thought to himself.
 Suddenly he was the one who was scared.

-So Benandonner ran back across the stone path to Scotland, terrified and pretty relieved that he didn’t have to face Finn in the end.
 In fact, he was so scared of the idea of fighting Finn that he smashed the causeway as he retreated so there was no chance that he would be chased.

 And that’s why today you can only see the two ends of the causeway that were left on the coasts of Scotland and Northern Ireland – the much larger and more impressive one being here near Finn’s home.

-This story goes that about 60 million years ago there was intense volcanic activity happening beneath modern day Ireland and Scotland.
+What they’ll say is that about 60 million years ago there was intense volcanic activity happening beneath modern day Ireland and Scotland.
 Some of the molten basalt broke through the seabed and formed a lava plateau.

 The waves will splash up and wet you if you get too close, but it’s quite incredible that you can do more than just look at this marvel from a distance.